When implemented correctly, local SEO can generate droves of new leads and search-driven traffic simply by existing.

-The final piece of step one is to choose the actual keywords you’ll optimize for.
+The final piece of this step is to choose the actual keywords you’ll optimize for.
 We suggest choosing keywords that get a decent amount of traffic (70+ searches a month) but aren’t so competitive that it will take a miracle to rank for them.

 Now that you have your keywords locked down, it’s time to secure citations and links back to your site.

 So we’re on the same page, a citation is earned when your business’ NAP details are added to an online directory.
 Sites like Houzz, Yelp, and AngiesList, as well as your local chamber of commerce, are good examples of online directories.